Is GDCA ISO 9001:2015 certified?

 How many products do you support?

-We offer a product portfolio of over 3,000 COTS products to date – and have provided products and services to over 2,500 companies worldwide.
+We offer a product portfolio of over 3,000 COTS products to date and have provided a Second Source of Supply to over 2,500 companies worldwide.
 We regularly add additional product lines throughout the year.

 Is there a way to guarantee my product will be available down the road, and also have predictable costs?